Introduction of Jiang Huang,Pian Jiang Huang and E Shu:Turmeric or Rhizoma Curcumae Longae.

 (1).Curcuma longa L.

-Ecological Environment: The Curcuma longa L., grows wild or cultivated in plains, meadows, or bushes in the mountains.
-Geographical distribution: This species is mainly distributed in the middle and lower reaches area of the Yangtze River, the Zhujiang river area, the Hanjiang river area, Taiwan, and other areas of China.
+plant and rhizome of Curcuma longa L. Ecological Environment: Curcuma longa L grows wild or cultivated in plains, meadows, or bushes in the mountains.
+This species is mainly distributed in the middle and lower reaches of the Yangtze River, the Zhujiang River area, the Hanjiang River area, Taiwan, and other areas of China.
+It is extensively cultivated in China, Thailand, and throughout the tropics.

 Pharmacological actions: ①.lowering blood lipid, increasing myocardial nutrient blood flow; ②.enhancing fibrinolytic enzyme activity; ③.inhibiting platelet aggregation; ④.increasing bile secretion; ⑤.exciting effect on the uterus and can enhance the paroxysms' contraction of the uterus.